ldgalvan/ragexperiments/README.md

 # 1.)
 RAG System for Regulatory Compliance

+**Implementation Example:** To evaluate RAG’s impact on compliance accuracy, we processed 10 critical regulatory PDFs (HIPAA, SOC2, FedRAMP) and utilized mistralai/Mistral-7B-Instruct-v0.2 for answer generation.

 Example: What are the 8 required elements of a valid HIPPA autorization form?

 LLM w/ RAG: